Man who drove at Minneapolis protesters charged with murder

 Minneapolis — A St. Paul man accused of speeding up and driving into a group of protesters in Minneapolis while he was drunk, killing one person, was charged Wednesday with intentional second-degree murder.

 Prosecutors say Nicholas Kraus, 35, was visibly intoxicated Sunday night when he sped up and tried to “jump” a car that was being used as a barricade by protesters in the city’s Uptown neighborhood.
-Deona Knajdek, 31, was killed.
+Thirty-one-year-old Deona Knajdek, also known as Deona Erickson, was killed.

 There’s nothing in the criminal complaint to suggest Kraus’ actions were motivated by political views or anger at protesters.
 The murder count alleges Kraus intended to cause death, but his actions were not premeditated.
 He’s also charged with two counts of second-degree assault with a dangerous weapon, for injuring two other protesters.

-Note: This story has been corrected to show the day of Kraus’ first appearance is Thursday.